Long Range Water Resources Plan

 • Residential per-capita water use has declined 30 percent in the past 20 years.

 The Cary Community Plan provides a framework for structuring future growth and redevelopment which the LRWRP Update has adopted in forecasting future water and wastewater infrastructure demands.
-The sustained trend toward lower per capita water use and less landscape irrigation support a forecast that the Town’s ultimate water supply and utility infrastructure needs will be slightly lower than previous forecasts.
-Our water supply “portfolio” positions the Town well to accommodate anticipated residential, commercial and mixed-use development on our horizon.
+The sustained trend toward lower per capita water use and less landscape irrigation support a forecast that the ultimate water supply and utility infrastructure needs will be slightly lower than previous forecasts.
+Our water supply “portfolio” positions Cary well to accommodate anticipated residential, commercial and mixed-use development on our horizon.

-Jordan Lake Round 4 Allocation Application
+Jordan Lake Allocation

 Cary gets its water supply from B. Everett Jordan Lake and operates the Cary/Apex Water Treatment Facility (CAWTF) to deliver drinking water to customers in Cary, Apex, Morrisville and the Wake County portion of Research Triangle Park.
 The State of North Carolina owns the water supply storage in Jordan Lake and periodically allocates that storage to units of local government.
 The NC Environmental Management Commission (EMC) makes allocation decisions.
 The NC Division of Water Resources (DWR) manages the allocation process in support of the EMC.